languagesai/documentation/docs/README.md

 #### Add a Word

-First, you need to enter the word you need to translate
+First, you need to enter the word you need to translate.

 ![Enter a word](_media/p_w_enter_word.png)

 #### Choose the translation sense

-If you prefer to start from your learning language instead of your mother tongue, click on the translation sense e.g `En>Fr` to switch it
+If you prefer to start from your learning language instead of your mother tongue, click on the translation sense e.g `En>Fr` to switch it.

 ![Switch translation sense](_media/p_w_change_language.png)

 #### Add your own translation

-When you have entered a word, its translations will be displayed below. click on the line corresponding to the translation you would like to learn to save it to you account.
+When you have entered a word, its translations will be displayed below.
+Click on the line corresponding to the translation you would like to learn to save it to you account.
 You can save as much translations as you want.

 ![Add own translation](_media/p_w_add_word.png)